Making Friends with the Taliban: Afghanistan Friends & Cultural Encounters13 min read

 Bamiyan

-If someone were to ask me what is the worst thing about Afghanistan, without question it has to be the traffic, driving and the roads.
-You don’t actually need a driving licence to drive here and it really shows.
+If someone were to ask me what the worst thing about Afghanistan is, without question, it has to be the traffic, driving, and the roads.
+You don’t actually need a driver’s license to drive here, and it really shows.
 Everyone drives like a woman!
-Joking ladies, its actually quite ironic as women aren’t allowed to drive!
+Joking, ladies, it’s actually quite ironic as women aren’t allowed to drive!

 DAILY INFO….